rycus86/githooks/README.md

 ### Setup for bare repositories

-Because bare repositories mostly live on a server, you should setup the following:
+Because bare repositories mostly live on a server, you should set up the following:
 ```shell
 cd bareRepo
 # Install Githooks into this bare repository